 Also note that in conjunction with this enhancement, the scoring critera for porttest and txidtest have been changed to match the web-based port test.
 The scoring is as follows:

-Yesterday's announcement of CERT VU#800113 makes it clear that resolvers should use random source source ports when sending queries.
-Here at OARC, we've crafted a special DNS name and server that you can query to learn whether or not your own resolver is using random ports.
+The announcement in Jul 2008 of CERT VU#800113 made it clear that resolvers should use random source source ports when sending queries.
+Here at OARC, we crafted a special DNS name and server that you can query to learn whether or not your own resolver is using random ports.
 Use a DNS query tool such as dig to ask for the TXT record of porttest.dns-oarc.net:

 You should get back an answer that looks like this:

 CERT and numerous vendors are making a major announcement today regarding a DNS protocol vulnerability that may enable cache poisoning of recursive resolvers.
 From the CERT page:

 We can expect patches from most vendors that will implement randomization of query source ports.
 According to ISC, source port randomization only increases the difficulty of the attack, but does not entirely prevent it.
 The best prevention, they say, is to implement DNSSEC.